axonivy-market/portal/Documentation/portal-guide/source/portal-developer-guide/installation/index.rst

          | LoadSubMenuItems        | portalLoadSubMenuItems        |
          +-------------------------+-------------------------------+

-      - You cannot hide default menu items from sub process anymore.
-Please refer to :ref:`Show/hide default menu items <customization-menu-hide-default-menu-item>` to use variables to hide default menu items.
+      - To hide default menu items, you can utilize variables.
+Here's a link :ref:`Show/hide default menu items <customization-menu-hide-default-menu-item>` that provides instructions on how to do so.

       - Update ``index`` for each custom menu items.